Kuldīga: History

-Sightseeing objects
+Sightseeing

 Kuldīga is a small and attractive town in Kurzeme which has always been admired and praised by poets and painters.
 The 'historical city centre, which developed in the 17th and 18th centuries, has still preserved the old wooden buildings which form small and narrow streets.
 The oldest wooden building in Kurzeme put up in 1670 can be found near the Town square.
 The Old Town hall was built in the 17th century.
 The town square, since the very origins of the settlement, was a place where townspeople used to gather.
 The tradition has survived: the pulse of the town is best felt in the central square, a venue for weavers' exhibitions, traditional festivities and other events.

 The Venta waterfall (Ventas rumba) is the widest waterfall in Europe.
 This 240 meter wide naturally formed waterfall is associated with a number of legends and historic events.
-In spring, one can watch the fish flying up the ledge; due to this, Kuldīga was once famous as a "place where they catch salmon in the air".
+In spring, one can watch the fish jumping up the ledge; due to this, Kuldīga was once famous as a "place where they catch salmon in the air".

-The old brick bridge across the Venta was built in 1874 and is the longest bridge of this kind of road bridge in Europe – 164 m.
+The old brick bridge across the Venta was built in 1874 and is the longest bridge of this kind in Europe – 164 m.
 It was built according to 19th century standards – 500 feet long and 26 feet wide, allowing two carriages to pass each other.
-It consisted of seven spans of brick vaults.
+It consists of seven spans of brick vaults.
 During World War I two of the spans were blown up.
 The 'race of the naked' over the bridge has become an annual tradition for Midsummer nights.